 The rates for the cost calculations are taken from industry averages in June 2020.
-Costs can and do change, but normally the relative costs between elements is similar over time.
+Costs can and do change, but normally the relative costs between elements is similar over time, so the recommended rates may still be used for comparison purposes.
 All the cost rates can be changed to reflect the costs at a particular time and location.
-The carbon rates given in the table of recommended values are also industry averages calculated in June 2020.
-These rates will change over time and are highly dependent on the type of cement chosen for the concrete.
+The carbon rates given in the table of recommended values are based on industry data and commentary and further information on data sources is provided within the tool.
+These rates will change over time and are highly dependent on the type of cement chosen for the concrete and the source of the reinforcing and prestressing steel.